behringer24/argumentative/README.md

 outfile                  File to write to exit status 1
 ```
-while we satisfied the required parameter `infile` with `foo`.
+Notice that we satisfied the required parameter `infile` with `foo` in the above example.

 If we add a parameter `--version` or `--help` the output of the errors of the missing parameters is supressed.
-This has to be handled in the application code and is _not_ part of the argumentative lib.
+This behavior has to be handled in the application code and is _not_ part of the argumentative lib.

 ## Add Parameters to your cli app
 ### Add boolean parameter